dfamonteiro/blog/blog/content/posts/dotnet-trace-final-fix.md

 So far so good!
 But this trace is child's play compared to some traces I've collected at [Critical Manufacturing](https://www.criticalmanufacturing.com/), where the host of the system can compile C# code on-demand **_while serving a request_**[^1]!
 This is a call stack that can easily go 200-300 frames deep, and is definitely the ultimate challenge for the adjustments we made to `dotnet-trace` in this blog post.

-[^1]: There are very good extensibility-related reasons for doing this, I will leave this link [here](https://help.criticalmanufacturing.com/userguide/administration/dee_actions/) for more info.
+[^1]: There are very good extensibility-related reasons for doing this - I will leave this link [here](https://help.criticalmanufacturing.com/userguide/administration/dee_actions/) for more info.

 ## So... does it _really_ work?

-Let's run our tweaked `Convert` method against a trace from a [Critical Manufacturing](https://www.criticalmanufacturing.com/) MES host and let's see what happens:
+Let's run our tweaked `Convert` method against a trace from a [Critical Manufacturing](https://www.criticalmanufacturing.com/) MES host and see what happens:

 <style>
   /* 1.
 Make the thin vertical center line black */